Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ```

 ## Tips
-- For components that are inherent to the PCB (test pads, solder jumpers, edge connectors), check the "Exclude from bill of materials" checkbox in their properties.
+- For components that are inherent to the PCB (mounting holes, test pads, solder jumpers, edge connectors), check the "Exclude from bill of materials" checkbox in their properties.
 This will prevent them for cluttering the Orphaned BoM file.

 ## Future Plans